Skip to main content

 Accessibility Checklist for Data Visualizations

-• Use clear titles
+• Use clear titles, headings, labels, and links

 • Include text summaries